nsantander1095/social-network-api/README.md

 ## Description

-This project consisited of building a rest API from scratch using Express.js for routing, a MongoDB database, and the Mogoose ODM.
+This social network API is a fully functional REST API built from scratch using Express.js for routing, a MongoDB database, and the Mogoose ODM.
+The API is meant to handle most of the functionality that todays modern social networks employ.
 A full video walkthrough is provided in the [visuals](#visuals) section, however the API has the following functionality:

 * Can create a new user
 * Can get a list of all users or a user by its ID